ad-jrn/OCP-Workshop-Guide/README.md

 ![State](https://user-images.githubusercontent.com/81570140/182553049-6c331cc0-9922-4838-86bd-a6cc1f5a40e2.png)

-6. Click on the `Pods` tab to view the running Pods.
+6. Click on the `Pods` tab to view the running status of these Pods.

 ![Pods](https://user-images.githubusercontent.com/81570140/182553267-e8bfe7d8-4bab-4a6f-a74c-1b7e1de9bace.png)

 Here we will simulate what would happen if someone 'accidentally' deleted one of these pods.

-7. Choose one of these pods and select `Delete Pod` from the three dot drop down menu.
+7. Take note of the last 5 characters of the names of these pods.
+Choose either one of them and select `Delete Pod` from the three dot drop down menu on the right hand side..

 ![Oopsie](https://user-images.githubusercontent.com/81570140/182553829-364aa113-a24d-4a8b-93c2-98d15cb9c54c.png)